 JOHN.
 (WHO HAS NOT NOTICED MARY AND PETER R.) Yes - his report of me was ready - here!
 (HE TAKES OUT SEALED ENVELOPE.
 SEES MARY AND PETER.)
 What are you doing here?
 Come away from her before I kill you!
 You said that you would go away!
 Liar!
 This is how you keep your word.

 PETER.
 Stop that!
 The lie was yours!
-You tricked me with the lie that Mary was pledged to you - today - to me!
-To me!
-And while he's absent I will fight to hold you - as
+You tricked me with the lie that Mary was pledged to you -

 MARY.
 (ANGRILY) Who gave you that right?